 But then you transition to the bridge segment of your story and show them “the secret path” to how they can enter your “exclusive Xanadu” and buy your widget by following certain call-to-action steps.

 Try this tactic the next time you need pitch business and share with us your experiences.
+Need help articulating your business narrative?
+Book a FREE conversation to learn more about Visual Storytelling Workshop.

 Co-founder, CEO at Visual Storytelling Institute.
 After 20 years of well-rounded digital marketing experience, having worked both on the agency and client sides for Fortune 100/500 brands such as American Express, Nokia and IBM, Shlomi has co-founded the Visual Storytelling Institute (VSI) to help business leaders rise above the noise through the power of storytelling and the effectiveness of visual media.
 Follow Shlomi's visual stories on Instagram.All stories by: Shlomi Ron